 Sinkholes of Nakanai Mountains belong to the most impressive, "best" sinkholes of the world.
 Naré sinkhole is one of the visually most impressive sinkholes here.

-Temperature in sinkhole is above 30°C and humidity is very high.
-At certain conditions though the air in sinkhole is somewhat cooler than outside and there form thick clouds at the upper part of this weird, giant hole.
+Temperature in the sinkhole is above 30°C and humidity are very high.
+At certain conditions, though the air in the sinkhole is somewhat cooler than outside, and there form thick clouds at the upper part of this weird, giant hole.

-All of the limestone, which earlier filled the present hole, has been washed down the mountains by subterranean river, named Vaisseau Fantôme river (Flying Dutchman river), flowing across the bottom of sinkhole.
-Volume of this river is some 15 – 20 m³, while after heavy rains the discharge can be even 50 times higher.
+All of the limestone, which earlier filled the present hole, has been washed down the mountains by a subterranean river, named Vaisseau Fantôme river (Flying Dutchman river), flowing across the bottom of the sinkhole.
+The volume of this river is some 15 – 20 m³, while after heavy rains the discharge can be even 50 times higher.

-French explorers descended into this hole in 1978 and 1980, exploring cave passages up to 2 km length.
+French explorers descended into this hole in 1978 and 1980, exploring cave passages up to 2 km in length.
 British speleologists continued their work in 1986.
-Naré caves belong to technically most difficult caves to explore.
-Mighty subterranean river here is extremely loud – the noise in cave passages is like standing next to reactive airplane and there are needed special earplugs to endure this exploration.
+Naré caves belong to the technically most difficult caves to explore.
+The mighty subterranean river here is extremely loud – the noise in cave passages is like standing next to a reactive airplane and there are needed special earplugs to endure this exploration.

-Local communities see a possibility to earn money from expeditions willing to visit Naré, asking even 6,000 EUR equivalent.
+Local communities see a possibility to earn money from expeditions willing to visit Naré, asking for even 6,000 EUR equivalent.
 From one side this might seem ridiculous, as explorers have spent a wealth just to come here and to install the necessary equipment.
-From the other side – this might be a beginning to a deal between local people and outsiders.
-Everyone should be interested to keep this natural wonder possibly intact – and good price for visit to it would deter casual people, while for local people this would show the true value of virgin nature.
+From the other side – this might be the beginning of a deal between local people and outsiders.
+Everyone should be interested to keep this natural wonder possibly intact – and a good price for a visit to it would deter casual people, while for local people this would show the true value of virgin nature.